breakdown banner

 When you break down without cover, you’ll need to call a local garage and pay a call out charge out of your own pocket.
 Charges are often calculated with a standard fee with additional payments for each mile your vehicle needs to be towed.
 You may incur repair fees on top of that.
 All in all, it could cost you hundreds of pounds once everything is done.

 Some Breakdown Cover policies won’t include an option for vehicles that break down at home, meaning you’ll need to pay for it to be towed to a garage.
-However, through Swinton At Home and European Breakdown Cover, you’re covered even if your car breaks down on your driveway.
+However, with Swinton RAC Roadside, Recovery & At Home, you’re covered even if your car breaks down on your driveway.

 This depends on your level of breakdown cover.
 With our European Breakdown Cover you can protect yourself on trips of up to 90 days within Europe.
 Overall claims limit of £2,500 per claim and 3 claims per policy year, limited to 1 claim per trip.